 We strongly encourage students to use the My.Student Portal to view both their financial aid awards as well as missing documents needed to complete their financial aid file.
-The student portal is available from the college home page at sussex.edu or directly at: my.sussex.edu.
+The student portal is available from the college home page under Current Student at sussex.edu or directly at my.sussex.edu.

-Most of the required forms are available for download at sussex.edu at Quick Links, Financial Aid, then Forms.
+Most of the required forms are available for download at sussex.edu/financialaidforms.